Dead Hollywood Stars

 Dead Hollywood Stars is a cross-genre electronic music project of the Canadian musician John Sellekaers.
 Because of its use of guitars and nostalgic atmospheres journalists have compared the project's sound to the work of Italian composer Ennio Morricone.

 History

-The first Dead 02/12/2001Stars album, Gone West, was based on Country & Western themes, and was released in 2000 through the Mad Monkey label.
+The first Dead Hollywood Stars album, Gone West, explored country and western themes and was released in 2000 through the Mad Monkey label.

-In 2002 Dead Hollywood Stars released an album in CD format, titled Junction.
-A BBC reviewer descrived the sound as cinematic and luxurious.
+In 2002, the group released Junction on CD.
+A BBC Music review described the album's sound as cinematic and lush.